weebney/tachyon/readme.md

 ![](https://raw.githubusercontent.com/weebney/tachyon/main/docs/res/tachyonDemo.gif)

 ## Using Tachyon
-The recommended way to use Tachyon can be pulled in with `<script type="module"></script>` via unpkg and jsDelivr.
+The recommended way to use Tachyon is via a CDN.
+Tachyon can be pulled in with `<script type="module"></script>` via unpkg and jsDelivr.
 Please [click here](https://fasterthanlight.net/) to find the most recent tags.

 Tachyon is also available [via npm](https://www.npmjs.com/package/tachyonjs) with `npm install tachyonjs`